Hagmar/baby-tracker/README.md

    - Password
    - Baby's name
    - Baby's date of birth
+   - Invitation code (provided by the administrator)
 3. Click "Register"
 4. After successful registration, you'll be redirected to login

+**Note**: Registration requires a valid invitation code.
+Only users with the correct invitation code can create accounts.

 ### Using the Application